How do I gain access to SmartNet?

 What is the RTK (Real Time Kinematic) accuracy?

-Assuming the standard GPS RTK protocols and best practice methods are employed for maximum precision i.e. good satellite coverage, good geometry of precisions, low multipath environments etc, SmartNet typically achieves an RTK RMS accuracy of 1-2 cm plan and 2-3 cm height, in areas of SmartNet network correction coverage.
+Assuming the standard GPS RTK protocols and best practice methods are employed for maximum precision i.e. good satellite coverage, good geometric dilution of precision (GDOP), low multipath environments etc, SmartNet typically achieves an RTK RMS accuracy of 1-2 cm plan and 2-3 cm height, in areas of SmartNet network correction coverage.

 What is the established datum for SmartNet?